cakephp/docs/en/appendices/3-0-migration-guide.rst

 BakeShell / TemplateTask
 ------------------------

-- Bake is nolonger part of the core source and is superceeded by `CakePHP Bake Plugin <https://github.com/cakephp/bake>`_
+- Bake is no longer part of the core source and is superseded by `CakePHP Bake Plugin <https://github.com/cakephp/bake>`_
 - Bake templates have been moved under ``src/Template/Bake``.
 - The syntax of Bake templates now uses erb-style tags (``<% %>``) to denote templating